-Dual Degree (3-2 Engineering)
+Dual Degree (3-2 Engineering) Program

-This is a five-year program of which the first three years are spent at Hawai‘i Pacific University.
-The final two years are spent at either The University of Southern California School of Engineering in Los Angeles, California, or Washington University School of Engineering and Applied Science in St. Louis, Missouri.
+The Dual Degree Program can be an attractive alternative to traditional engineering curricula.
+This program is a five-year commitment studying at Hawaii Pacific University and one of our partner schools to obtain a Bachelor of Science in Mathematics degree and an ABET accredited Bachelor of Science in Engineering degree.
+The first three years are spent at HPU and the final two years at either The University of Southern California School of Engineering in Los Angeles, California or Washington University School of Engineering and Applied Science in St. Louis, Missouri.
 Students may pursue degrees in Civil, Electrical, Mechanical and Chemical engineering as well as their sub-disciplines.

 The Dual Degree Program can be an attractive alternative to traditional engineering curricula.
 Program graduates are "liberally educated engineers," with strong communication and problem-solving skills.
 Other advantages include:

-- opportunity to complete degrees in two diverse areas under predictable conditions
+- Opportunity to complete degrees in two diverse areas under predictable conditions

-- time to postpone career decisions to explore and confirm long-term goals
+- Time to postpone career decisions to explore and confirm long-term goals

-- extra time to pursue other academic, athletic, or extracurricular interests
+- Extra time to pursue other academic, athletic, or extracurricular interests

-- opportunity to use the supportive, personalized environment of a small liberal arts institution to develop the skills and confidence needed for success in engineering
+- Opportunity to use the supportive, personalized environment of a small liberal arts institution to develop the skills and confidence needed for success in engineering

 Students who major in the Mathematics 3-2 Engineering program will: